Arlodotexe/OwlCore.Kubo/docs/KuboBootstrapper.md

 # KuboBootstrapper
-A no-hassle Kubo binary bootstrapper.
+A no-hassle bootstrapper for the Kubo binary.

 On startup, the binary is copied to the users's temp directory, where it can be executed on any platform.